On the Insertion Time of Cuckoo Hashing: Abstract

 \section{Abstract}

 Cuckoo hashing is an efficient technique for creating large hash tables with high space utilization and guaranteed constant access times.
 There, each item can be placed in a location given by any one out of $k$ different hash functions.
-In this paper we investigate further the \emph{random walk} heuristic for inserting in an online fashion new items into the hash table.
-Provided that~$k \ge 3$ and that the number of items in the table is below (but arbitrarily close) to the theoretically achievable load threshold, we show a polylogarithmic bound for the maximum insertion time that holds with high probability.
+In this paper we investigate the \emph{random walk} heuristic for inserting in an online fashion new items into the hash table.
+Provided that~$k \ge 3$ and that the number of items in the table is below (but arbitrarily close) to the theoretically achievable load threshold, we show a polylogarithmic bound for the maximum insertion time that holds with probability $1-o(1)$ as the size of the table grows large.